-• Create a 96 kHz, 16-bit or 24-bit monophonic .wav format audio file and import it into the 3rd Wave using a USB cable.
+• Use an audio recording application such as Audacity.
+Logic Pro, Pro Tools, etc. to create a 96 kHz, 16-bit or 24-bit monophonic .wav format audio file then copy it to the 3rd Wave's AUDIO directory using your computer and a USB cable.